Philip Gunn

 Philip Anthony Gunn (born January 27, 1963) is an American politician from the U.S. state of Mississippi.
-A member of the Republican Party, Gunn is the Speaker of the Mississippi House of Representatives, and represents the 56th district.
-He has served in the Mississippi House since 2004, and became Speaker in 2012.
-Gunn is the first Republican to serve as Speaker of the Mississippi House since 1876.
+A member of the Republican Party, Gunn was the Speaker of the Mississippi House of Representatives and represented the 56th district.
+He served in the Mississippi House beginning in 2004 and became Speaker in 2012.
+Gunn was the first Republican to serve as Speaker of the Mississippi House since 1876.
+He left office in 2024.

 Early life and education

 Gunn graduated from high school in Clinton, Mississippi.
 He attended Baylor University, where he was a walk-on for the Baylor Bears football team.
 He graduated from Baylor with a Bachelor of Business Administration in 1985.